jackyzha0/quartz/content/notes/07-system-installation.md

 	- BIOS tests the system, looks for and checks peripherals and then looks for a device (floppy, hard disk, or CDROM) to use to boot the system
 	- Master Boot Record (MBR) is the sector that the BIOS reads in and starts when a hard disk is used to boot.

+> [!INFO] if the hardware is base, the operating system does more work
+> hardware have their own little "OSs" which reduce load on the main OS. these are handles of the BIOS
+> [!INFO]

 Disk Partitioning
 - A hard disk can be divided into several partitions.
 Each partition functions as if it were a separate hard disk.
 - If you have one hard disk, and want to have, say, two operating systems on it, you can divide the disk into two partitions.
 Each operating system uses its partition as it wishes and doesn't touch the other one.
 This way the two operating systems can co-exist peacefully on the same hard disk.
 Without partitions one would have to buy a hard disk for each operating system.

+> [!INFO]

 - Why partition a disk?
 	- Easy maintenance of file systems